allan1371/PuppersName/README.md

 Small Project for naming our new puppy.
 I did this to practice my data analyst skills, and learn how to use github.
 Very simple data collection, cleaning, and Tableau work.

+If you want to participate in round 2 of the naming process vote here: https://www.quiz-maker.com/poll3955224x37a149E2-125

+We narrowed the names down to 20.

 ## Table of Contents

 1. [Who](https://github.com/allan1371/PuppersName/blob/main/README.md#Who)